philosowaffle/peloton-to-garmin/docs/install/docker.md

 A sample [docker-compose.yaml](https://github.com/philosowaffle/peloton-to-garmin/blob/master/docker-compose.yaml) file and [configuration.local.json](https://github.com/philosowaffle/peloton-to-garmin/blob/master/configuration.example.json) can be found in the project repo.

 The Docker container expects a valid `configuration.local.json` file is mounted into the container.
 Additionally, you can mount the `app/working` and `app/output` directories.
-You can learn more about the configuration file over in the [Configuration Section](/{{ site.baseurl }}{% link configuration/index.md %}).
+You can learn more about the configuration file over in the [Configuration Section]({{ site.baseurl }}{% link configuration/index.md %})

 ```yaml
 version: "3.9"